Altmark gas field

 The Altmark gas field is a natural gas field located in Saxony-Anhalt.
-It was discovered in 1968 and developed by EEG (Erdöl Erdgas Gommern), today GDF Suez.
+It was discovered in 1968 and developed by EEG (Erdöl Erdgas Gommern), today Neptune Energy Deutschland GmbH.
 It began production in 1969 and produces natural gas and condensates.
 The total proven reserves of the Altmark gas field are around 9.1 e12cuft, and daily production is slated to be around 48 e6cuft.